buelowp/sunset/README.md

 <li>This library may run well enough on a 16KHz Arduino, but it’s fairly math intensive and uses quite a bit of memory, so it won’t run fast.
 It works very well on the ARM M core chips like the Teensy and Photon though.</li>
 <li>For time, I like the SparkTime for Photon which does a good job of keeping accurate time.
 GPS also works, but you will need to implement a way to calculate if your are DST or not.
 Other platforms will need to implement a good solution for keeping an accurate date.
 <li>It can be used as a general purpose library on any Linux machine as well.
 You just need to compile it into your RPI or Beagle project using cmake 3.5 or later.</li>
+<li>UTC is not the UTC sunrise time, it is the time in Greenwhich when the sun would rise at your location.
+It's werid, but allows for some flexibility when doing calcualations depending on how you keep track of time in your system.</li>
 </ul>

 <h2>Links</h2>